-The high efficacy along with the lost cost makes propaganda a good weapon in warfare.
-The ability to manipulate trust through various media relies on a flawed trust model that relies on object oriented constructs [29), resulting in a loss of context.
-The model presented provides contextual evaluation of news stories offers a rapid and less subjective way to evaluate any news article and provide an objective measure of distance between the GT (or fact-baesd) event and the narrative being presented.
+The high efficacy and the lost cost make propaganda a useful weapon in warfare.
+The ability to manipulate trust through various media relies on a flawed trust model that relies on object-oriented constructs^[29], resulting in a loss of context.
+The model presented provides contextual evaluation of news stories and offers a rapid and less subjective way to evaluate any news article and provide an objective measure of the distance between the GT (or fact-based) event and the narrative being presented.

-Through the use of agreed upon event reporting metrics this model provides a starting point to evaluate FN in an objective manner.
-The ability of CL to identify FN has been shown to work [37] on a large scale in a similar model.
-The PS mechanism shows promise but has not been executed on a large scale to date [41].
-The archives are being populated at several higher learning institutions and these institutions are expanding beyond English language based stories.
-The archive created for this project will existing archives bv providing agument metadata characterizations and other relevant information that can add to other data mining efforts.
+Through the use of agreed-upon event reporting metrics, this model provides a starting point for evaluating FN in an objective manner.
+The ability of CL to identify FN has been shown to work on a large scale in a similar model^[37].
+The PS mechanism shows promise but has not been executed on a large scale to date^[41].
+The archives are being populated at several higher learning institutions, and these institutions are expanding beyond English language-based stories.
+The archive created for this project will augment existing archives by providing metadata characterizations and other relevant information that can add to other data mining efforts.